Claudia Businaro

 Training, qualifications & experience

-I am a UKCP and BACP registered psychotherapist.
-I hold a Masters in Psychotherapy and I trained in Cognitive Analytic Therapy at the Munro Centre in London, NHS, where I worked for several years as a honorary therapist.
-I completed a supervision training and studied group facilitation at the Gestalt Centre in London.
+I am a UKCP-registered psychotherapist and clinical supervisor with a Master’s in Psychotherapy.
+I trained in Cognitive Analytic Therapy (CAT) at the Munro Centre (NHS) in London, where I worked for several years as an honorary therapist.
+I also completed training in clinical supervision and studied group facilitation at the Gestalt Centre in London.

-I am currently the clinical supervisor in a residential addiction rehabilitation centre in Wiltshire, where I also work as group therapist.
-I am a study tutor in a counselling and psychotherapy training centre in London and I taught Cognitive Behavioral Therapy and Group Facilitation in a counselling diploma course accredited by Bath University.
-My private practice is in London and in Wiltshire.
+Over the years, I have worked in a variety of settings.
+I have served as a clinical supervisor, group therapist, and family therapist in a residential addiction rehabilitation centre in Wiltshire, and I continue to support practitioners and trainees as a trainer and supervisor at a counselling and psychotherapy training centre in London.
+I have also taught Cognitive Behavioural Therapy (CBT) and group facilitation on a counselling diploma course accredited by Bath University.
+My private practice is based in both London and Wiltshire.

 Member organisations